Birmingham Small Arms Company: Sporting firearms

 The very variable military market was now supported by sales of target military rifles, sporting rifles, various patterns of miniature rifles and air rifles.
 Aperture sights were in demand for Bisley and other military rifle meetings.

 Motorcycles

 Motor bicycles were added to bicycle products in 1910.
 The BSA 3 1/2 hp was exhibited at the 1910 Olympia Show, London for the 1911 season.
 The entire BSA production sold out in 1911, 1912 and 1913.

-Motor cars

 BSA cars

 In an effort to make use of the Sparkbrook factory BSA established a motorcar department there.
 An independent part of it was occupied by Lanchester Motor Company.
 The first prototype automobile was produced in 1907.
 The following year, marketed under BSA Cycles Ltd, the company sold 150 automobiles and again began producing complete bicycles on its own account.
-By 1909 it was clear the new motorcar department was unsuccessful; an investigation committee reported to the BSA Board on the many failures of its management and their poor organisation of production.
+By 1909, it was clear the new motorcar department was unsuccessful; an investigation committee reported to the BSA Board on the many failures of its management and their poor organisation of production.